Skip to content

 from multiprocessing import Process

-from alsek.core.worker.thread import ThreadWorkerPool
+from alsek.core.worker.sync.thread import ThreadWorkerPool

 from my_application.tasks import task_1, task_2